pshyong/Shibainu/doc/sprint 0/PB.md

 Story points:
 Fibonacci-like format: 0, 0.5, 1, 2, 3, 5, 8, 13, 20, 40, 100

+Most important user stories:
+- Create a database with NoSQL
+-
 ## User Stories

 **Create a database with NoSQL:**